 Gracie tries to impress Ronnie’s girlfriend’s British mother.

 Although this offering engages with typical Burns & Allen themes — Gracie scheming to help someone (her son) and forcing people to perform (in this case, Harry Morton is pretending to be George) — it’s really the subplot, which runs throughout the year’s first four weeks and culminates here, that earns this one distinction.
-You see, Harry Von Zell thinks that George is turning the show into a Western (to be more competitive in the new TV season) and wants to prove his worth in this genre, so the climax has Von Zell doing some choreographed slapstick with “an Indian.”
+You see, Harry Von Zell thinks George should turn the show into a Western (to be more competitive in the new TV season) and wants to prove his worth in this genre, so the climax has Von Zell doing some choreographed slapstick with “an Indian.”
 It’s absurd, but provides some of the biggest laughs of the year.

 02) Episode 260: “One Little Fight” (Aired: 11/18/57)

 Gracie and Blanche stage a fight to convince Ronnie and his friend to reconcile.

 You’ll notice that never once in the entire TV series have Gracie and Blanche been at odds (unlike Lucy and Ethel, who fought at least once a season).
 For that reason, it’s a treat even to see the two actors pretend argue, as part of a scheme to reconcile Ronnie and his buddy Ralph.
 Adding to the joy is Von Zell’s attempt to do the same with Harry Morton — very funny!